-If you are planning to upgrade your Fire TV Stick with recently launched 3rd generation Amazon Fire TV Stick 4K then this guide is solely made for you.
+If you are planning to upgrade your Fire TV Stick with the recently launched 3rd generation Amazon Fire TV Stick 4K then this guide is solely made for you.
+Here you’ll get a complete comparison of Fire TVstick (1080p) and Fire TV Stick 4K (3rd generation).

 Recently, Amazon launched a new version of Firestick which supporting 4K HDR and Dolby Atmos 7.1 surround audio.
 If you are confused- whether you should upgrade to Amazon Firestick 4K or not, then here I’m going to explain everything in detail.